 Joint accounts

-A joint bank account, also known as a joint deposit account, offers the same features and benefits as a personal chequing or savings account held by one person.
+A joint account offers the same features as a chequing or savings account held by one person.
+It's also known as a joint deposit account.

-A joint account allows two or more people to do the following from the same account:
+A joint account allows two or more people to do the following transactions with the same account:

 As a joint account holder, you share access to the account.
-You're also responsible for any transactions made by the other account holder.
-For example, if the account has overdraft protection, all account holders may be responsible for repaying debts.
+You're also responsible for any transaction made by the other account holder.
+For example, if the account has overdraft protection, all account holders may be held responsible for repaying debts.

-Before you open a joint account, talk about it with the co-owner.
+Before you open a joint account, talk about it with the co-owner or co-owners.
 Make sure you both agree on how you’ll use the account.

-Read the account agreement and speak with someone from your financial institution to learn about:
+Read the account agreement and speak with a representative of your financial institution to learn about:

 - its policies on joint accounts